micha-silver/MODIS-download/README.md

 ## Setup

+This script uses the `R` package `MODIStsp` to select, and download MODIS products then clip to an Area of Interest.
+Then the script creates some exploratory statistics over all pixels in each eLTER AOI, for each MODIS tile.

 Load necessary R libraries, user configurable directories, then read in the `functions.R` script with contains helper functions for summarizing layers by date and site, and plotting graphs.